IT'S THE RIDICULOUSLY LOUD COMMERCIAL!!! READ IT NOW!!! BEFORE WE CHANGE OUR MINDS!!! WE'VE GONE CRAAAAZZZYYY!!!

 - Every used car ad, ever.

 - That would be Burton Gilliam, a minor character actor from the Dallas-Fort Worth area.
+He's best known as Lyle from Blazing Saddles.

 - "FIVE MINUTES FROM DOWNTOWN DALLAS!
 EAST ON I-30!"